sougatoroy3/ElectricityBillingSystem-JAVA/README.md

 # Preview  of the project:

-# Requirements for proposed work:
+# Requirements for proposed work-
   # Software Requirements:
     1. Operating System: Windows 10, macOS, or Linux.
     2. Java Development Kit (JDK) version 8 or later for development and execution of Java applications.